SirSalamandra/SirSalamandra/README.md

     </a>
 </div>

 Hi, my name is João Pedro [(Salamandra)](https://twitter.com/SirSalamandra).
-I'm 22 years old and 3 years of experience as a developer.
-I like to explorer, learn and practice new things and also share my knowledge with other people.
+I'm 22 years old and 3 years of experience as a software developer.
+I like to explore, learn (and practice) new things and share my knowledge with other people.

-Experience in **Full-stack development** with **Javascript / TypeScript**, **React**, **SQL** and more technologies, focusing on products aligned with user needs.
+Experience as **Full-stack development** with **Javascript / TypeScript**, **React**, **SQL** and more technologies, focusing on products aligned with user needs.

 ----